Léonard Charner: Second French Empire (1852–69)

 After the coup d'état of 2 December 1851 Charner was appointed Chief of Staff of the Minister of the Navy.
 He was promoted to rear admiral on 3 February 1852, and made second in command of the Pacific Ocean Squadron in August 1853.
 During the Crimean War on 17 October 1854 his battleship, the Napoléon, battled for five hours with Konstantin Battery.
 It fired 3,000 shots and was hit by 100 cannon-balls.
 On 7 June 1855 he was promoted to vice-amiral.
 He chaired the Naval Works Committee.

-In May 1860 Charner took command of the naval fores in the China seas and supported the expeditionary force during the Second Opium War.
+In May 1860 Charner took command of the naval forces in the China seas and supported the expeditionary force during the Second Opium War.
 After directing the disembarkation of the troops at Peïo he directed his gunboats to attack the forts that defended the entrance to the river.
 He was then appointed commander in chief of the land and sea forces in Cochinchina.

 As soon as the war ended, Charner left for Vietnam in January 1861 with his naval squadron and a force of 3,000 troops to support French troops under Captain Joseph Hyacinthe Louis Jules d'Ariès encircled in Saigon.
 On February 11, 1861, he relieved the Siege of Saigon, thereby continuing the endeavour of Admiral Charles Rigault de Genouilly, and permitting the establishment of the first French territories in Vietnam.
 The French Navy Minister Chasseloup-Laubat wrote to Charner: "We wish to draw commerce to Saigon (...)
 What we want is a sort of suzerainty or sovereignty with free trade accessible to all".
 After three weeks of combat, ending with the Battle of Kỳ Hòa, Charner managed to relieve the Saigon garrison.
 These efforts allowed the French to capture three provinces of Cochinchina.

 Charner was replaced by Admiral Bonard in November 1861, who managed to obtain the recognition of the French conquests by Emperor Tự Đức in 1862, with the June 1862 Treaty of Saigon.